 Insulation comes in two flavors – natural and synthetic.
 The three main examples are merino wool, polyester, and goose down.
 For the cold winter months down insulation is probably the best, albeit most expensive, choice.
 Insulation layers always go under the shell and are primarily responsible for trapping and retaining body heat.

-When it comes to ski jackets we’re going to look at two styles with different approaches to layering:
+When it comes to ski jackets we’re going to look at a few styles with different approaches to layering:

 Modular “3-in-1” Jackets

-Really popular within the last few years are the modular jackets.
+Becoming very popular in the last few years are the modular jackets.
 These jackets take an all-encompassing approach to layering and, when you purchase one, they come with everything you need to make 3 separate layers.

 Here’s how it works: You get a shell and an insulation layer when you purchase a 3-1 system.
 The only real neat feature here is that they’re usually made to zip together.